 - Infections, inflammation and chronic diseases in the changing environment

 The University of Calgary attracts and nurtures the talent that drives new knowledge creation, improves lives and betters our world.
-In this rich learning environment, the university serves nearly 31,000 students in more than 100 undergraduate, graduate and professional degree programs, and provides the community with diverse lifelong learning opportunities.
-International study, volunteer, work, and research programs give graduates global context while promoting diversity and innovation in teaching and research.
+In this rich learning environment, the university serves over 31,000 students in more than 200 undergraduate, graduate and professional degree programs, and provides the community with diverse lifelong learning opportunities.
+International study, volunteer, work, and research programs provide global context while promoting diversity and excellence in learning, teaching and research.

 The University of Calgary stands out among Canadian universities in how it actively engages students in leadership development in all areas – the arts, athletics, science, medicine, engineering, volunteerism and business.
-It is also a leader in sustainability–living a set of values embraced by the campus through teaching, leadership, and campus operations.
+It is also a leader in sustainability with its set of values embraced by the campus through teaching, leadership and campus operations.